Basement: Unfinished basement

 The unfinished design, found principally in spaces larger than the traditional cellar, is common in residences throughout the U.S. and Canada.
-One usually finds within it a water heater, various pipes running along the ceiling and downwards to the floor, and sometimes a workbench, a freezer or refrigerator, or a washer/dryer set.
+One usually finds within it a water heater, various pipes running along the ceiling and downwards to the floor, and sometimes a workbench, a freezer or refrigerator, and a laundry set (usually found in older homes).
 Boxes of various materials, and objects unneeded in the rest of the house, are also often stored there; in this regard, the unfinished basement takes the place both of the cellar and of the attic.
 Home workshops are often located in the basement, since sawdust, metal chips, and other mess or noise are less of a nuisance there.
+Sometimes, if the laundry is found in the basement, a laundry chute collects dirty laundry from the upper floors of the house.
 The basement can contain all of these objects and still be considered to be "unfinished", as they are either mostly or entirely functional in purpose.

 Finished basement

 In this case the space has been designed, either during construction or at a later point by the owners, to function as a fully habitable addition to the house.
 Frequently most or all of the basement is used as a recreation room or living room, but it is not uncommon as well to find there (either instead of or alongside the living/recreation room) a guest bedroom or teenager's room, a bathroom, a home office, a home gym, a home theater, a basement bar, a sauna, craft room, play room, kitchenette, and one or more closets.
-Occasionally a part of the basement is unfurnished and is used for storage, a workshop, and/or a laundry room; when this is the case the water heater and furnace will also often be located there, although in some cases the entire basement is finished, and the water heater and furnace are boxed off into a closet.
+Usually a part of the basement is unfurnished and is used for storage, a workshop, and/or a laundry room; when this is the case the water heater and furnace will also often be located there, although in some cases the entire basement is finished, and the water heater and furnace are boxed off into a closet.